-Day 2 of San Francisco itinerary: Ocean views and a vibrant neighbourhood
+Day 2 of San Francisco itinerary: Ocean views and a vibrant neighborhood

 Not my idea of a beach

-Both my daughter and the friends’ kids were looking to play with the sand at the Ocean Beach after being confined to restaurant chairs for two hours.
-But coming from a tropical land, my idea of beach is warm water, warm weather and palm trees.
+Both my daughter and the friends’ kids were looking to play with the sand at Ocean Beach after being confined to restaurant chairs for two hours.
+But coming from a tropical land, my idea of a beach is warm water, warm weather, and palm trees.
 Ocean Beach is nothing like that!